Osaka reveals 'bouts of depression' after shock French Open withdrawal - RFI

 She burst onto the scene in 2018 with a maiden Slam win at the US Open.
 She has gone on to win another title in New York as well as two Australian Opens.

-Earlier Monday, Osaka's coach said she wanted to use her superstar status to force change with her media boycott.
+Earlier Monday, Osaka's coach said she wanted to use her superstar status to force change in the sport.

 "Naomi has the opportunity to use her status to address problems and to initiate things," Osaka's Belgian coach Wim Fissette told German magazine Der Spiegel.